TravisWheelerLab/ultra-soda/README.md

 ## Usage

-The easiest way to use ultra-soda is with the [NPM package manager](https://www.npmjs.com/get-npm).
+To use ULTRA-SODA, you'll need the [NPM package manager](https://www.npmjs.com/get-npm).

-Once you have NPM installed, you can install ultra-soda with:
+Once you have NPM installed, you can run the ULTRA-SODA example with:

-    npm install @traviswheelerlab/dfam-soda

-Alternatively, if you would like to locally run the example application, clone the repository and run:

     npm i
     make build